Achieving Skilled and Reliable Daily Probabilistic Forecasts of Wind Power at Subseasonal-to-Seasonal Timescales over France: Data Methods

 \subsection{Comparison Baselines \& Metrics}

-To assess if the subseasonal-to-seasonal forecasts are informative and to check if post-processing actually improves their performance, two baselines were considered for comparison: a climatological baseline and a bootstrap climatological baseline.\\ Since renewable facilities installation rate has rapidly increased over the past decade and is predicted to keep increasing until 2030, when renewables should produce \si{48\percent} of Europe's energy share, it is hard to define an energy climatology \cite{irena_outlook}.
-In fact, the available installed French power capacity was multiplied by almost 4 for solar and 3 for wind over the 2014-2024 period \cite{rte_key_figures_2024}.
-Thus, by taking the mean of France's renewable generation over several years, including those with lower generation than in the forecasted years (2023-2024), the mean would not be representative of the period's generation.
-Using only the most recent years will provide a mean with fewer points which won't be as robust.
+To assess if the subseasonal-to-seasonal forecasts are informative and to check if post-processing actually improves their performance, two baselines were considered for comparison: a climatological baseline and a bootstrap climatological baseline.
+Traditionally, S2S weather forecasts are compared with climatological forecast as it is the standard way to retrieve prediction at such timescales.

-That's why, using ERA5 data, a weather climatology over the last \si{30} years was computed and converted to a climatological power forecast using our weather-to-power model.
-The weather data was weighted using the power capacity of 2023-2024 to match the forecasts.
+That's why, using ERA5 data, a weather climatology over the last \si{30} years was computed and converted to climatological power forecasts using our weather-to-power model.
+An ensemble composed of data for the same date using the last \si{30} years of data is constructed before being weighted using the power capacity of 2023-2024 to match the forecasts.
 This will be referred to as the climatological baseline in the following sections.
-However, the weather climatology only provides a mean estimate of the weather conditions for a given day.
-To take into account the atmosphere's internal variability, we built a climatological bootstrap baseline.
-Instead of averaging the weather for a given date over \si{30} years, we used a window around that date to keep similar weather conditions for each year before drawing samples with replacement to build an ensemble of past weather conditions for the given date.
+In addition to the climatological baseline based on a weather climatological ensemble, we built a climatological bootstrap baseline to consider more diverse weather conditions in the ensemble.
+Instead of concatenating the weather for a given date over \si{30} years, we used a window around that date to keep similar weather conditions for each year before drawing samples with replacement to build an ensemble of past weather conditions for the given date.
+This allow to increase the representativeness of weather conditions.
 Using a correlogram analysis for different weather variables, a window size of 3 days centered around the date was used.
 This led to 90 possible weather states that could be drawn from.
 To be consistent with the S2S data, an ensemble with 51 draws was constructed.

 In order to compare the skill of the S2S forecasts to our baseline, a skill score with regard to the climatological baseline was computed: